-- 4.71 In accordance with paragraph 3.58 of the Local Plan, the use of roof areas for external communal space, as well as for biodiversity enhancements will be supported provided they are accessible, safe and useable. - 4.72 All these areas should be located and designed in ways that minimise issues of overlooking and maximise privacy for residents, taking into account the proximity of private rooms on the scheme itself and those in neighbouring buildings. - 4.73 Although there is not an expectation for private rooms in a co-living scheme to provide them, any private balconies or terraces will be excluded from external amenity space floorspace calculations.
+- 4.67 An assessment of climatic conditions should be undertaken to ensure that external spaces are useable with regard to daylight, sunlight and wind. - 4.68 Co-location with internal amenity space is encouraged to allow for events and socialising to mix between being indoor and outdoor. - 4.69 Outdoor dining should be encouraged during the warmer months, with shelter, heating and lighting arrangements carefully considered to allow use of these spaces for the maximum amount of time each year. - 4.70 In accordance with paragraph 3.58 of the Local Plan, the use of roof areas for external amenity space, as well as for biodiversity enhancements will be supported provided they are accessible, safe and useable. - 4.71 All these areas should be located and designed in ways that minimise issues of overlooking and maximise privacy for residents, taking into account the proximity of private rooms on the scheme itself and those in neighbouring buildings. - 4.72 Although there is not an expectation for private rooms in a co-living scheme to provide balconies, any private balconies or terraces will be excluded from external amenity space floorspace calculations.
 Any areas designated for parking, vehicle access, refuse storage or collection, or for plant/utility operation will also be excluded.
-Areas of small, incidental external space that would not be useable or serve any communal purpose should also not be counted. - 4.74 All external amenity space should be positively managed and maintained so that it remains in a good condition over the long term.
+Areas of small, incidental external space that would not be useable or serve any communal purpose should also not be counted. - 4.73 All external amenity space should be positively managed and maintained so that it remains in a good condition over the long term.
 The approach to this short and long term management and maintenance should be set out clearly in the management plan accompanying the application.